Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Conclusions

 In order to enable the use of small QPUs we introduced the concept of coarse graining, meaning that we considered a subset of the overall system in order to find the next suggested configuration.
 To make our proposal competitive with QeMCMC and classical solutions, we aimed to find a coarse graining that retains (largely) the two advantages of QeMCMC.
 Our final ``multiple groups'' coarse graining achieves this: can give rise to new configurations that differ as much in Hamming distance as one wishes; for each ``local'' subpart considered we used an effective reduced Hamiltonian that treats the coarse grained spins as an external field, achieving a sufficiently good approximation.

-We then tested our proposal(s) using two figures of merit: The absolute spectral gap and magnetisation estimation.
+We then tested our proposal(s) using two figures of merit: The absolute spectral gap and magnetization estimation.
 Spectral gap analysis of simulated quantum proposals in Section \ref{sec:numerics_spec} was confined to systems comprising 10 spins or fewer.
 Nevertheless, the observed scalability of CGQeMCMC proposals relative to system size shows promising trends.
-Using only $\sqrt{n}$ qubits, Quantum-enhanced Markov Chain thermalisation is predicted to outperform classical techniques for larger systems, giving a quantum enhancement factor $k_{QEF}$ (see Section \ref{sec:numerics_spec} and Equation \ref{eqn:q_e_f} specifically) between $1.84$ and $2.6$.
+Using only $\sqrt{n}$ qubits, Quantum-enhanced Markov Chain thermalization is predicted to outperform classical techniques for larger systems, giving a quantum enhancement factor $k_{QEF}$ (see Section \ref{sec:numerics_spec} and Equation \ref{eqn:q_e_f} specifically) between $1.84$ and $2.6$.

-The Markov Chain Monte Carlo algorithm was then executed in order to estimate the magnetisation for larger systems up to 36 spins, with coarse grained quantum proposals again using only $\sqrt{n}$ simulated qubits.
-Both classical proposals analysed here (local and uniform) struggle to reach thermalisation in these larger systems, falling into local minima or inefficiently exploring the large state-space.
+The Markov Chain Monte Carlo algorithm was then executed in order to estimate the magnetization for larger systems up to 36 spins, with coarse grained quantum proposals again using only $\sqrt{n}$ simulated qubits.
+Both classical proposals analysed here (local and uniform) struggle to reach thermalization in these larger systems, falling into local minima or inefficiently exploring the large state-space.
 The coarse grained quantum proposals improve convergence overall for these larger systems, however they they also occasionally suffer from local minima.

 There are many directions for future investigations related to the CGQeMCMC.
+The choice of $q = \sqrt{n}$ qubits in this paper was successful, however the optimal relation between $q$ and fastest thermalization or indeed auto-correlation is both problem and hardware dependent.
+Future work should use the CGQeMCMC to exploit the connectivity of hardware.
+For example, if one were to consider an Ising model with 3D connectivity, they could partition the problem into $n$ planar lattices that are suitable for the 2D connectivity common to many QPU.
+In this way, the CGQeMCMC can be a powerful tool in relating highly connected problems to QPUs with limited connectivity.

-The choice of $q = \sqrt{n}$ qubits in this paper was successful, however the optimal relation between $q$ and fastest thermalisation or indeed auto-correlation remains open.
-Likewise, the effect of noise has not been investigated.
-The QeMCMC method is by construction noise-resilient, and our CG approach uses smaller QPUs minimising further these effects, but still concrete analysis for the level and types of noise that can be accommodated maintaining the quantum advantage is another open question.
-Here it is also worth pointing out that due to the one-shot nature of the algorithm, standard error mitigation methods would fail and it would require a bespoke scheme that is outwith current literature \cite{li2017, temme2017}.
+The effect of noise has not been investigated.
+The QeMCMC method is by construction noise-resilient, and our CG approach uses smaller QPUs minimizing further these effects.
+Concrete analysis for the level and types of noise under which we maintain the quantum scaling advantage is an important open question.
+Here it is also worth pointing out that due to the one-shot nature of the algorithm, standard error mitigation methods are not applicable meaning it would require a bespoke scheme that is outwith current literature \cite{li2017, temme2017}.